7 Marketing Strategies that Work to Increase Conversions

 - Top 10 User & Customer Feedback Tools to Improve Conversion

-Now that you've built your website, you'll want to increase traffic, get people to sign up for your newsletter, purchase your products or service, and make sure that they come back.
-By using and testing the tips in this article, you'll be in a better position to help your site convert new and returning visitors.
+Now that you’ve built your website, you’ll want to increase traffic, get people to sign up for your newsletter, purchase your products or service, and make sure that they come back.
+By using and testing the tips in this article, you’ll be in a better position to help your site convert new and returning visitors.
+If you need help, contact us for a conversion optimization strategy session.